Tomb of the Unknown SoldierBackgrounder

 Prior to the vigil being opened to the public, the Governor General and the Prime Minister joined the official party in front of the catafalque.
 The Chaplain General spoke, followed by the Governor General.
 After the official party signed the Book of Condolence, the hundreds of veterans assembled in the Hall of Honour took their turns in approaching the catafalque to pay their respects.
 They were followed by the cadets who were present to attend the arrival of the Unknown Soldier.

 The remains of the Unknown Soldier continued to lie-in-state until Sunday afternoon 28 May 2000.
 At that point, the vigil was dismounted and the bearers moved to the catafalque, lifted the coffin and moved slowly out of the Hall of Honour led by the Chaplain General through the arch of the Peace Tower.
-The casket was placed on the motorized gun carriage and secured.
+The casket was placed on a horse-drawn gun carriage provided by the Royal Canadian Mounted Police.
 There was a military procession and a contingent of mourners not in uniform, then mourners in uniform and finally the chief mourners.
 Of note was that there were approximately 1,000 Veterans that took part in this procession before some 15,000 spectators.

 With the ceremony officially over, the Vice-Regal Party and chief mourners left the National War Memorial and headed towards Elgin Street East.
 The bearer party and the guard marched off to rejoin the escort on Wellington Street.
 The large contingent of Veterans marched off north on Elgin Street then East on Wellington to be dismissed in front of the Conference Centre.
 The military contingent marched back to the Cartier Drill Hall to be dismissed.